-We discuss if running 30 minutes per day is enough to help promote weight loss.
+We discuss whether or not running 30 minutes per day is enough to help promote weight loss.

 One of the best things about running is the little equipment you need to start.
-Unlike sports such as cycling and swimming where you need a bike or a pool, all you need is a pair of running shoes.
-This makes it ideal for those looking to lose weight without investing in expensive equipment.
+Unlike sports such as cycling and swimming, where you need a bike or access to a pool, all you need is a pair of running shoes.
+However, it’s important to choose the right pair of running shoes for you.

 How many calories will I burn by running for 30 minutes?

-There are many factors which will determine how many calories you can burn by running for 30 minutes.
+There are many factors that determine how many calories you can burn by running for 30 minutes.
 These include body composition, weight, running terrain, and the speed in which you are running.

 To provide an example, Healthline report that a 120-pound person will burn an estimated 11.4 calories per minute while running.
 If this person were to run at a 10-minute per mile pace, then they would burn 114 calories in 10 minutes.
 This same individual would, therefore, burn a total of 342 calories per 30 minutes of running.

-In order to shed the pounds, you’re going to want to do a lot of running.
-The key to losing weight is to enter a caloric deficit.
+In order to shed the pounds, you don’t necessarily need to do a lot of running.
+The key to effectively losing weight is to enter a caloric deficit.
 A caloric deficit is a shortage of calories consumed to calories required to maintain the same weight.

 A caloric deficit can be achieved either by eating fewer calories or by exercising to burn those excess calories.
 For example, a male who eats 3,000 calories per day and is looking to lose weight may start by cutting their daily caloric intake down to 2,500 calories.
 Reducing your calorie intake paired with exercise is the best way to lose weight quickly.